gogrow-dev/belongs_to_polymorphic/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/1e3960d9aa00b8328a30/maintainability)](https://codeclimate.com/github/gogrow-dev/belongs_to_polymorphic/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/1e3960d9aa00b8328a30/test_coverage)](https://codeclimate.com/github/gogrow-dev/belongs_to_polymorphic/test_coverage)

-An ActiveRecord extension defining the concept *belongs to polymorphic*, which allows us to use polymorphic associations (belongs_to) and restrict which classes are allowed to be related to.
+An ActiveRecord extension which allows us to use polymorphic associations (belongs_to) and validating which classes are allowed to be related to, while also adding some helper methods.

 The base idea was taken from this blogpost: [Improve ActiveRecord Polymorphic Associations - Head of engineering at Product Hunt](https://blog.rstankov.com/allowed-class-names-in-activerecord-polymorphic-associations/).